Parshall flume: Derivation

 These final two equations are very similar to the Q = CHan equations that are used for Parshall flumes.
-In fact when looking at the flume tables, n has a value equal to or slightly greater than 1.5, while the value of C is larger than (3.088 b2) but still in a rough estimation.
+In fact, when looking at the flume tables, n has a value equal to or slightly greater than 1.5, while the value of C is larger than (3.088 b2) but still in a rough estimation.
 The derived equations above will always underestimate actual flow since both the derived C and n values are lower than their respective chart values.

 For the Parshall flume equation used to calculate the flow rate, both empirical values C and n are known constants (with various values for each Parshall flume size) leaving Ha (depth upstream) as the only variable needing to be measured.
 Likewise, in the energy conservation equation, y1 (or the depth of flow) is needed.

 Free vs. submerged flow

-Free flow: When there is no “back water” to restrict flow through a flume.
+Free flow occurs when there is no “backwater” to restrict flow through a flume.
 Only the upstream depth needs to be measured to calculate the flow rate.
 A free flow also induces a hydraulic jump downstream of the flume.

-Submerged flow: When the water surface downstream of the flume is high enough to restrict flow through a flume, submerged flume conditions exist.
+Submerged flow occurs when the water surface downstream of the flume is high enough to restrict flow through a flume, submerged flume conditions exist.
 A backwater buildup effect occurs in a submerged flume.
-For a flow calculation a depth measurement both upstream and downstream is needed.
+For a flow calculation, a depth measurement both upstream and downstream is needed.

 Although commonly thought of as occurring at higher flow rates, submerged flow can exist at any flow level as it is a function of downstream conditions.
 In natural stream applications, submerged flow is frequently the result of vegetative growth on the downstream channel banks, sedimentation, or subsidence of the flume.